Recent Advances in End-to-End Automatic Speech Recognition: End-to-end models

 RNN Transducer (RNN-T) \cite{Graves-RNNSeqTransduction} provides a natural way for streaming ASR because its output conditions on the previous output tokens and the speech sequence until the current time step (i.e., frame) as $P(y_u | {\bf{x}}_{1:t} , {\bf{y}}_{1:u-1})$.
 In this way, it also removes the conditional independence assumption of CTC.
 With the natural streaming capability, RNN-T becomes the most popular E2E model in the industry \cite{prabhavalkar2017comparison, battenberg2017exploring, he2019streaming, Li2019improving, sainath2020streaming, Li2020Developing, zhang2021benchmarking, saon2021advancing, punjabi2021joint}.

 Illustrated in Figure \ref{fig:RNNT}, RNN-T contains an encoder network, a prediction network, and a joint network.
 The encoder network is the same as that in CTC and AED, generating a high-level feature representation ${\bf{h}}_t^{enc}$.
-The prediction network produces a high-level representation ${\bf{h}}_u^{pre}$ based on RNN-T's previous output label $y_{u-1}$, where $u$ is the label index.
+The prediction network produces a high-level representation ${\bf{h}}_u^{pre}$ based on RNN-T's previous output label $y_{u-1}$.
 The joint network is a feed-forward network that combines ${\bf{h}}_t^{enc}$ and ${\bf{h}}_u^{pre}$ as

 where ${\bf{Q}}$ and ${\bf{V}}$ are weight matrices, ${\bf{b}}_z$ is a bias vector, and $\psi$ is a non-linear function (e.g., RELU or Tanh). ${\bf{z}}_{t,u}$ is connected to the output layer with a linear transform